Felienne/Quarto/README.md

  * Add a reference to CNFify
  * Add 'using CNFify' to the top of your .cs file

-But, the rest is a bit more involved unfortunately.
+But, the rest is a bit more involved unfortunately:

 ### Defining variables